Golden age of American animation: Timeline

 This is a timeline of golden age of American animation studios' active production of regularly released animated cartoon shorts for theatrical exhibition.
 Some studios continue to release animated shorts to theaters on an infrequent basis.
-The colors correspond to the american animation studio's associated theatrical distributor.
+The colors correspond to the animation studio's associated theatrical distributor.

 Legacy

-Seven animated features from Disney (Snow White, Pinocchio, Fantasia, Dumbo, Bambi, Cinderella and Sleeping Beauty) and several animated cartoon shorts (Steamboat Willie, Betty Boop's take of Snow White, Three Little Pigs, Popeye Meets Sinbad the Sailor, Porky in Wackyland, Gerald McBoing Boing, The Tell-Tale Heart, Duck Amuck and What's Opera Doc?) were each inducted into the National Film Registry.
+Among the films from this era, seven animated features from Disney (Snow White and the Seven Dwarfs, Pinocchio, Fantasia, Dumbo, Bambi, Cinderella, Lady and the Tramp, and Sleeping Beauty) and several animated cartoon shorts (Steamboat Willie, Betty Boop's version of Snow White, Three Little Pigs, Popeye Meets Sinbad the Sailor, Porky in Wackyland, Gerald McBoing Boing, The Tell-Tale Heart, Duck Amuck, and What's Opera Doc?) have been inducted into the National Film Registry.
 The aforementioned shorts were also part of animation historian's Jerry Beck's 1994 book survey of The 50 Greatest Cartoons.

-Depictions in popular culture
+Depictions in the modern popular culture

-The 1988 live-action film Who Framed Roger Rabbit has honored, praised the golden age of American animation, and the classical Hollywood cinema.
-The film featured cameos of various different popular famous iconic animated cartoon characters from various different multiple animation studios such as Walt Disney Studios, Warner Bros., Fleischer Studios, MGM, and Walter Lantz Productions. and also contains the only time in cinematic history that Walt Disney Studios' Mickey Mouse and Donald Duck cross over with Warner Bros.
-Studios' Bugs Bunny and Daffy Duck in the meeting moment scenes, respectively, onscreen.
-In fact, the golden age of American animation is very influential in that it later paved the way to saving all the attributes, to certain animated cartoon shows like: Animaniacs, Tiny Toon Adventures, Pinky and the Brain, Taz-Mania, and Duck Dodgers (influenced by the old Looney Tunes theatrical short cartoon films), The Ren & Stimpy Show (influenced by Warner Bros. and MGM cartoons), the animated series of Batman and Superman (influenced by Max Fleischer's theatrical cartoons of Superman), and Mickey Mouse Works and House of Mouse (influenced by classic Walt Disney's cartoons).
-Likewise, the Max Fleischer's aesthetic of the aforementioned animated superhero series was combined to recreate the futuristic designs of Batman Beyond, Loonatics Unleashed, and The Spectacular Spider-Man, while the Chuck Jones, Maurice Noble and Hanna-Barbera aesthetics influenced the retro designs of The Powerpuff Girls and Kim Possible.
-Other television productions influenced by classic theatrical animation were most of the animated series in The Disney Afternoon programming block (Adventures of the Gummi Bears, DuckTales, Chip 'n Dale: Rescue Rangers, TaleSpin, Darkwing Duck, Goof Troop, Bonkers, and Gargoyles).
+The 1988 live-action animated feature film Who Framed Roger Rabbit honored both the golden age of American animation and the classical Hollywood cinema.
+The film featured cameos of popular cartoon characters from various studios such as Walt Disney, Warner Bros., Fleischer Studios, MGM, Walter Lantz Productions, and Terrytoons.
+The film marked the only time that Walt Disney Studios' Mickey Mouse and Donald Duck cross over with Warner Bros.
+Studios' Bugs Bunny and Daffy Duck, respectively, on screen.
+The golden age of American animation also influenced certain animated television shows such as Animaniacs, Tiny Toon Adventures, Pinky and the Brain, Taz-Mania, The Sylvester & Tweety Mysteries, Duck Dodgers, and The Ren & Stimpy Show (influenced by classic Warner Bros. cartoons and classic MGM cartoons), the animated series of Batman and Superman (influenced by classic Superman animated cartoons), and Mickey Mouse Works and House of Mouse (influenced by Walt Disney cartoons).

+Likewise, Max Fleischer's aesthetic of the animated Superman series influenced the futuristic designs of Batman Beyond, Loonatics Unleashed, and The Spectacular Spider-Man, while the Chuck Jones, Maurice Noble, Hanna-Barbera and UPA aesthetics influenced the retro designs of Disney's Kim Possible.
+Other television productions influenced by classic theatrical animation include most of the animated series in The Disney Afternoon programming block (Adventures of the Gummi Bears, DuckTales, Chip 'n Dale: Rescue Rangers, TaleSpin, Darkwing Duck, Goof Troop, Bonkers, Gargoyles, Timon & Pumbaa, and Quack Pack).
+Ray Harryhausen's stop-motion animation served as inspiration for the production of Jurassic Park and The Nightmare Before Christmas.
+Several animated films by Don Bluth, such as Rock-a-Doodle and The Pebble and the Penguin, are recognized as some of the last productions to use traditional cels for their designs during the rise of computer animation.